Facebook

 If changes are required to your tax returns, we might have to charge additional fees for time spent.
 It is rare.
 For example, if the changes are simple such as more charitable donations, or auto registrations, or some other quick change, your fee will usually remain the same.

 Paper copies of your tax returns are not automatically sent to you.
-If you would like a hardcopy, we must charge additional fees for printing, binding and mailing.
+If you would like a hard copy, we must charge additional fees for printing, binding, and mailing.
 One suggestion is to download your tax returns to a thumb or flash drive, or use a backup or cloud service.
 If you really feel nostalgic, burn a CD.

 Also, your tax returns are always available 24 hours a day, 7 days a week via your Sharefile.